-RevoCar 2024-2

-SF ESG Navigator ABS - Auto
+RevoCar S.A. acting for and on behalf of its Compartment 2025-1

-Credit-Relevant E3G Derivation Credit Rating
+Credit-Relevant ESG Derivation

-RevoCar 2024-2 has 5 ESG potential rating drivers key driver 0 issues 5
+RevoCar S.A. acting for and on behalf of its Compartment 2025-1 has 5 ESG potential rating drivers

-RevoCar 2024-2 has exposure to macroeconomic factors and sustained structural shifts in secular preferences affecting consumer behavior but this has very low impact on the rating.
+RevoCar SA acting for and on behalf of its Compartment 2025-1 has exposure to macroeconomic factors and sustained structural shifts in secular preferences affecting consumer beta leads to this to some the investor if and its or in the investor if and its or investor if an

-Governance is minimally relevant to the rating and is not currently a driver. driver 0 issues 4
+- behavior but this has very low impact on the rating. - Governance is minimally relevant to the rating and is not currently a driver

+E ABS - Auto SG Relevance to Credit Rating

+key driver 0 issues 5

+driver 0 issues 4

 potential driver 5 issues 3

 not a rating 5 issues 2

-driver 4 innunn 1
+driver 4 issues 1